 As a marketing professional, you wonder how you can stop the wildfire you started.

-I happen to have a front row seat for all three of those.
-Not only do I see the behind-the-scenes operations of these content platforms, I have my own evidence.
+I happen to have a front-row seat for all three of those.
+Not only do I see the behind-the-scenes operations of these content platforms, but I also have my own evidence.

 The results have not surprised me as a marketing professional, and by now, they should not surprise you.
 The daily posts create a positive feedback loop where I attract more attention the more I publish – out of proportion to the scheduling ratio.
 In other words, I published according to a 7 to 1 schedule, and I saw a 50 to 1 result.